omgnetwork/ewallet/docs/setup/env.md

 If this feature is enabled, you can also specify a caching strategy.

-- `BALANCE_CACHING_STRATEGY`: Specify if new cached wallets should be computed using a previous cache or by recalculating everything from scratch.
+- `BALANCE_CACHING_STRATEGY`: Specify if new cached balances should be computed using a previous cache or by recalculating everything from scratch.

 Strategies available: